tanyibate/chatbot-backend/readme.md

 If database is not functioning use the other database connection adapter in ormconfig.js with a local database. https://www.postgresql.org/download to download and install the correct version of postgresql for your system. https://blog.logrocket.com/nodejs-expressjs-postgresql-crud-rest-api-example/ follow the first few steps of this tutorial to create a database and then user the credentials of the new user and database as values to connect to the db in ormconfig.js.

+Production

+Make sure to generate a secure session secret before deploying.
+Using crypto.randomBytes(64).toString('hex'); whilst node is running.